rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

 ## Blue/Green Deployments

-> Blue/Green deployments involve running two versions of an application at the same time and moving the traffic from the old version to the new version.
-Blue/Green deployments make switching between two different versions very easy.
+> Blue/Green deployments involve running two versions of an application at the same time.
+While the blue environment runs the current version of the application being used, the green environment runs the new application version
+> Once the green environment has been thoroughly tested, traffic is diverted towards it and the blue environment is deprecated.
+The Blue/Green strategy is followed to increase application availability.
+It makes switching between application versions easy.

 <span style="color:blue;">[OpenShift Docs](https://docs.openshift.com/container-platform/4.9/applications/deployments/route-based-deployment-strategies.html#deployments-blue-green_route-based-deployment-strategies)</span> is pretty good at showing an example of how to do a manual Blue/Green deployment.
 But in the real world you'll want to automate this switching of the active routes based on some test or other metric.
 Plus this is GitOps!
 So how do we do a Blue/Green with all of this automation and new tech, let's take a look with our Nordmart review UI!

 ![blue-green-diagram](images/blue-green-diagram.png)

 1. Let's create two new deployments in our ArgoCD Repo, `nordmart-apps-gitops-config` for the `nordmart-review-ui` front end.We'll call one Blue and the other Green.

 2. Navigate to `<TENANT_NAME> > 00-argocd-apps > 01-dev` .

 3. Add a new ArgoCD applications with name `<TENANT_NAME>-dev-stakater-nordmart-review-ui-bg-blue` with the following content.

     > Make sure you replace all instances of <TENANT_NAME> with your tenant.